jendave/fifth-edition-srd/docs/player/Classes/Monk.md

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Stunning Strike
-Starting at 5th level, you can interfere with the flow of ki in an opponent’s body.
+Starting at 5th level, you can interfere with the flow of ki in an opponent's body.
 When you hit another creature with a melee weapon attack, you can spend 1 ki point to attempt a stunning strike.
 The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.

 ### Ki-Empowered Strikes
 Starting at 6th level, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 ### Evasion
-At 7th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon’s lightning breath or a *fireball* spell.
+At 7th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a *fireball* spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### Stillness of Mind
 Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be charmed or frightened.